wellscrosby/MRGHoloOcean/README.md

  [![Build Status](https://robots.et.byu.edu:4000/api/badges/frostlab/holoocean/status.svg?ref=refs/heads/develop)](https://robots.et.byu.edu:4000/frostlab/holoocean)

-Holodeck is a high-fidelity simulator for reinforcement learning built on top of Unreal Engine 4.
+Holodeck is a high-fidelity simulator for underwater robotics built on top of Unreal Engine 4, and forked from Holodeck by BYU's PCCL Lab.

 ## Features
  - 7+ rich worlds for training agents in, and many scenarios for those worlds